karttur/setup-theme-blog/_posts/2018/2018-01-15-common-assets.markdown

 <span class='terminal'>bundle exec jekyll serve</span>

-The pages in the site looks exaclty like before I created the "common" repository and reset all the links to javasctripts, CSS, fonts and images.
+The pages in the site looks exaclty like before I created the "common" repository and reset all the links to javascripts, CSS, fonts and images.

 ## Is it worth it?

 It took me some time to alter my pages to have common resources for images, javascript, css and fonts.
 But having done it, it is much easier to start a new blog theme in a separate GitHub repository.
 And I can change the style (CSS), behaviour (javascript) and fonts by just making changes in one place.

-The largest advantage for me, however, was to assemble all image maps in a single repository, and then just be able to include images by adding the a single line that then accesses both the image and the image meatadata via <span class='file'>images.yml</span>.
+The largest advantage for me, however, was to assemble all image maps in a single repository, and then just be able to include images by a single line in the page YAML and then access both the image and the image meatadata via <span class='file'>images.yml</span>.

 IMAGES.YML IN DATA